Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 ### Learning Goals
 * Understand several different looping mechanisms in JS
 * By the end of this, you should be able to:
-    * Iterate over data in a list, set, or map using several different types of loops
+    * Iterate over data in a list, set, or map using several different types of `for` and `while` loops
     * Understand how to terminate a loop early or skip a loop iteration using the `break` and `continue` keywords

-### What is a loop?

-Loops are used to perform repeated tasks based on a condition.
-A condition is a statement which can evaluate to either **true** or **false**.
-A loop will continue running until the condition returns false.
+### How JS loops are different than (& similar to) other loops we've seen

+Javascript has several variations of the basic `for` and `while` loops.
+The `for` family of loops includes the `for` loop, `for ... of` loop and `for ... in` loop.
+The `while` family of loops includes both the `while` loop and `do-while` loop.

+These loops work similarly to the loops we have seen in Python, but with syntax and quirks that are particular to Javascript.

+Similar to Python, Javascript also provides flow control statements such as `break` and `continue`.

+## For Loop Family

-## 1. `for` loop
+### `for` loop

 ```js
 for (initialization; condition; finalExpression) {